openbible-io/en_ust/README.md

 The ULT of Deuteronomy 32:10 says:

-"he guarded him as the apple of his eye."
+“he guarded him as the apple of his eye.”

-The word "apple" here does not refer to a kind of fruit, but instead refers to the pupil, the dark center of a person's eye.
-The phrase "the apple of his eye" is an idiom that refers to anything that is extremely precious to a person, or the one thing that is the most precious to a person.
+The word “apple” here does not refer to a kind of fruit, but instead refers to the pupil, the dark center of a person’s eye.
+The phrase “the apple of his eye” is an idiom that refers to anything that is extremely precious to a person, or the one thing that is the most precious to a person.
 In many languages this idiom makes no sense, but they have other idioms that have this meaning.
 The Other Language translator should use one of these idioms from the target language in the OL translation, but there should be no idiom in the translation of the UST.

 To show the meaning of this verse, the UST expresses this in plain language, without an idiom.

 The UST says:

-"He protected them and took care of them, as every person takes good care of his own eyes."
+“He protected them and took care of them, as every person takes good care of his own eyes.”

 The Notes add another way to translate this that makes the meaning clear.
-It says, "He protected the people of Israel as something most valuable and precious."
+It says, “He protected the people of Israel as something most valuable and precious.”

 **When editing the UST or translating it into another GL, you must not use any idioms.
 Only use plain language that makes the meaning clear.**